Axual/terraform-provider-axual/docs/resources/application_principal.md

 ### Optional

 - `custom` (Boolean) A boolean identifying whether we are creating a custom principal.
 If true, the custom principal will be stored in principal property.
 Custom principal allows an application with SASL+OAUTHBEARER to produce/consume a topic.
 Custom Application Principal certificate is used to authenticate your application with an IAM provider using the custom ApplicationPrincipal as Client ID
+- `private_key` (String) The private key of a Connector Application for an Environment

 ### Read-Only